One of the top requests I get from you lovely readers is make-ahead weekday breakfasts that are fast, not processed, and don’t suck.

-Enter the breakfast bowl.
+Enter Freezer Breakfast Bowls.
 You can buy similar things in the frozen section of the store for dollars a piece or you can just make your own on the weekend and have them throughout the week.

 This is about as basic as a breakfast bowl can be.
 The cool thing is that the recipe makes six (and you could double it easily if you had enough space and bowls) so you can eat some now and also freeze some for later.
 It’s a really filling and delicious way to start the day.

-You can tackle any Monday if you have one of these in the morning.
+You can tackle any Monday if you have one of these Freezer Breakfast Bowls in the morning.